Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Creatine has many performance-enhancing benefits, but people are concerned about whether mixing it with hot liquids will destroy the creatine.

-So, can you mix creatine with hot liquids?
-Yes, you can mix creatine with hot liquids.
-In fact, creatine dissolves best in hot liquids rather than cold liquids.
-The benefits of creatine are not affected by heat, so it will be just as effective in hot liquids as it is in cold liquids.
+- You can mix creatine with hot liquids.
+The benefits of creatine are not affected by heat, so it will be just as effective as mixing it with cold liquids.

 Benefits of Mixing Creatine With Hot Liquids